Recoskie/JDasm/docs/Basics.md

 <h2 style="clear:left;">Floating point numbers.</h2>

-Now if we talk a Float.
-We are talking a DWORD number with a positional decimal point.
+Now, if we talk about a Float, we are talking about a DWORD number with a positional decimal point.

 <br />

-You loose some binary combinations, because the positional number, for the exponent takes up space.
+You lose some binary combinations because the positional number for the exponent takes up space.

 <br />